nik9839/upes-assignments/round2.md

 -  Draw the Application Architecture for the Debate Portal
 -  Class diagram for the Application
 -  Draw an ER schema OR Database Schema OR Database Diagrams
--  Draw a Class Structure OR UML diagram
+-  Draw a Use Case Diagram